 Premier League: Predictions for all seven games on Saturday

-- Back Manchester City to win and under 2.5 goals
+- Back Liverpool to win and over 2.5 goals

-- Back Arsenal to win and over 3.5 goals
+- Back Aston Villa to win and both teams to score

 Here are our expert writers' top selections for each of those fixtures.